magicmq/pyspigot-documentation/writingscripts.md

 PySpigot scripts are placed in the `scripts` folder in PySpigot's main plugin folder.
 PySpigot will attempt to load any file in the `scripts` folder that ends in the `.py` extension.
 Any files in the `scripts` folder that do not end in `.py` will not be loaded.

+## Script Options

+There are a variety of options that can be set for each script, including whether or not it is enabled, dependencies, and logging options.
+These are set within the `script_options.yml` file in PySpigot's main plugin folder.
+For more information on script options, see the [Script Options](scriptoptions.md) page.

+!> Defining script options for each script is *optional*; scripts will function normally without explicitly-defined options.

 ## Script Loading

-PySpigot loads and runs all scripts in the scripts folder automatically and **in alphabetical order**.
-This means that if a script depends on another script, then you should name it such that it falls after the script it depends on alphabetically (so it loads after the script it depends on).
+PySpigot loads and runs all scripts in the scripts folder automatically on plugin load or server start.
+Script load order is determined by script dependencies as defined in the `script_options.yml` file.
+Scripts that don't list any dependencies are loaded in no predetermined order (randomly).

+Scripts can also be manually loaded using `/pyspigot load <scriptname>` if you want to load/enable a script after server start/plugin load.
+If you make changes to a script during runtime, you must reload it for changes to take effect.
+Reload scripts with `/pyspigot reload <scriptname>`.

 There is one config option related to loading scripts:

 - `script-load-delay`: This is the delay, in ticks, that PySpigot will wait **after server loading is completed** to load scripts.
+There are 20 server ticks in one real-world second.
 For example, if the value is 20, then PySpigot will wait 20 ticks (or 1 second) after the server finishes loading to load scripts.

-Of course, scripts can also be manually loaded using `/pyspigot load <scriptname>` if you want to load/enable a script after server start/plugin load.
+## The pyspigot Helper Module

+PySpigot ships with a helper module called `pyspigot.py` that contains various useful functions for your scripts.
+This module is automatically placed into the `python-libs` folder on plugin load.
+This file is meant to be a read-only file; any changes made will be overridden.
+This behavior is intentional and ensures that any changes, additions, and fixes are always reflected on the user end.

+More documentation on this module will be added later.

 ## Start and Stop Functions